Barcelona City Travel Tips, Attractions & More

 • The beaches.
 Once named the #1 beach city in the world, Barcelona offers a wide selection of beaches for its visitors.
 Beaches closer to the city are more crowded, smaller, and cater to many young people who prefer to drink and party; while the beaches farther from the city are bigger, quieter, and cater more to those who would rather swim and relax.
 For an extensive guide to Barcelona’s best beaches, check out this list.

 • Learn Catalan.
 The Barcelonians are great storytellers.
 They love telling their animated stories to those who would listen!
 And they love teaching their language to those who are interested.
 So while there, take advantage of it.
 Not only will you be learning a new language, you might also establish lasting friendships.
+You may even want to learn the basics before heading out there – UKLP providers language lessons in London which might be of interest to frequent travelers who want to put their language skills to use to get by without hoping that the locals possess conversational English.

 • Museums.
 If you have kids with you but would like to take a little break from the outdoors, museums are the best places to be.
 Take your little artists to the Can Framis Museum and your future scientists to either the Museum of Natural History or the CosmoCaixa: Museum of Science.